 Launching the campaign, Ian Cumming, Chief Executive Health Education England said:

 “We want more young people leaving sixth form or college to consider a career in nursing and the allied health professions.
 These are highly valued and rewarding careers that we want young people to consider.
 These are roles that whilst challenging, offer a chance to make a real difference to people’s lives.
 These degrees offer some of the best rates of employability and a guaranteed job for life.

 “We are committed to delivering the workforce of the future so it is right that we do everything we can to inspire young people at this pivotal time in their lives when they’re deciding what career path they want to take.”

 Professor Bridie Kent, Executive Dean of the Faculty of Health and Human Sciences at the University of Plymouth, said:

 “We are incredibly proud of Rachel for promoting occupational therapy on such a prominent platform and hope it inspires more people to come into a hugely valuable profession.
 Our health graduates progress to a wide variety of professions in the health and social care sector, and all of us at the University are proud to work with local councils, the NHS, and health and social care providers to have a truly transformational impact on the well-being and economy of our region and beyond.”

 Back in January it was announced that Rachel and fellow Plymouth student Jade Hedges-Stearn, founders of Sense Aware, received the £4,973 from the Aviva Community Fund to help their ‘local project make a big difference’.

-Watch our short video giving you a overview of what it's like to study occupational therapy at Plymouth.
-Programme lead, Marnie Smith, talks you through the highlights of the course and what it's like to study in Plymouth.
+Watch our short video giving you an overview of what it's like to study occupational therapy at the University of Plymouth.
+Academic Lead for Occupational Therapy, Dr Alison Warren, talks you through the highlights of the course and our students describe some of the benefits they've gained.